tcollins6049/bluetooth_hive_connect/README.md

 ## Code Structure
 Below are the important elements of the file structure for the application.
-For detailed descriptions on each file, view code_structure.md in the docs folder.
+For detailed descriptions on each file, view code_review directory in the docs folder.
 ```
 beemon_bluetooth_project
 │   README.md